 Las Bahamas is renowned for its beautiful white- and pink-sand beaches and crystal-clear waters.
 The island nation in the western Atlantic is made up of over 700 islands, many of which are uninhabited, offering an almost unlimited number of beaches.
 With so many beaches, there is an ample selection of aquatic activities to choose from, as well.

-The Bahamas is one of the best snorkeling and scuba diving destinations in the world, and people flock to the beaches of the Bahamas for an opportunity to spend time among the tropical fish that flourish there.
-Others choose instead to just sit on the beach and work on their tan.
-With an average of eight hours of sunshine every day, that should not be too difficult to achieve any day of the year.
+The Bahamas is one of the top snorkeling and scuba diving destinations in the world, and people flock to the beaches of the Bahamas for an opportunity to spend time among the tropical fish and marine life that flourish there.
+If you're looking for relaxation, you can choose to lay by the beach and simply enjoy the warm breezes and ample sunshine.
+With an average of eight hours of sunshine every day, you will have plenty of time to fulfill your need for Vitamin D.

 In addition to the beaches, others are drawn to the Bahamas for its delicious Bahamian cuisine, with its fresh ingredients often drawn from the sea, such as conch, fish, lobster, and crab.
 For others, one of the top reasons for visiting the Bahamas is its abundance of tax-free shopping.
 There is no VAT on many products sold in the Bahamas, providing an opportunity for some significant savings on luxury products that fall in the duty-free category.